-The 3 key male fertility hormones
+The hormones that drive male fertility

 If you’re familiar with any male fertility hormones, you probably know at least a little bit about testosterone or “T.” It’s the quintessential “male hormone,” though both male and female bodies produce and require T. Testosterone is responsible for the creation and growth of male sex organs (the penis and testes), and for the development of secondary sex characteristics during puberty, such as muscle growth, body hair, and a deeper voice.

 Testosterone is produced within the testicles by Leydig cells.
 Testosterone is essential for some aspects of spermatogenesis; specifically, it drives the division and differentiation of sperm cells.

 Low testosterone is known as hypogonadism and may be caused by age or lifestyle factors.
 Many people assume having low testosterone levels negatively impacts fertility, but that’s not always the case.
 Testosterone is not the hormone that actually stimulates sperm production, and many people with low testosterone can still produce healthy sperm.
 Still, low testosterone levels may affect fertility by causing erectile dysfunction and low sex drive.